Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken NHL Playoffs Second Round Game 7: Odds, total, moneyline and other Vegas lines

-Game 7 of the NHL Playoffs Second Round at American Airlines Center features the Dallas Stars and the Seattle Kraken meeting at 8:00 PM on Monday, May 15 ET, broadcast on ESPN, TVAS, and SportsNet.
-The series is tied up 3-3.
-The Stars have -210 odds on the moneyline to clinch this game and series against the Kraken (+170).
+Game 7 of the NHL Playoffs Second Round at American Airlines Center showcases the Dallas Stars and the Seattle Kraken meeting at 8:00 PM on Monday, May 15 ET, broadcast on ESPN, TVAS, and SportsNet.
+The series is knotted up 3-3.
+The Stars are the favorite (-210) in this decisive game against the Kraken (+170).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!